-Degrees at the Swiss Distance Learning University are set up as part-time, so they do take longer than a classic degree at a traditional university.
+Degrees at the Swiss Distance University Institute are set up as part-time, so they do take longer than a classic degree at a traditional university.
 However, the programmes still take around 25-30 hours per week.
 This is a significant amount of work, which should not be underestimated.
 As we know that our students generally have several responsibilities, we try and support them as best we can and try to always take their needs into account.

 You Decide the Speed

 Our degrees begin in each autumn and spring semester.
 A Bachelor’s degree generally takes nine semesters, with an average of two modules per semester.
 The duration of your studies can be adapted to suit your individual work or family responsibilities.

 We are flexible when it comes to taking a break for one or two semesters.

 Generally, each module is completed by taking a written examination.
 However, alternative forms of evaluation are used in some cases.
 Examinations always take place on a Saturday at the end of a semester.
 The prerequisites for these examinations are the regular, active participation in online lessons and the attendance of events.